en

 Objections and Responses

-The core argument of this article is that business should be viewed from the level of the game rather than from the level of the market.
+The core argument of the BAAG framework is that in high-velocity environments, business must be understood and led from the level of the game rather than the level of the market.
 Below are the most common critical viewpoints and the responses to them.

 1. "Business is too complex to be treated as a game."